dustinpfister/blog_posts/_posts/js-not.md

 ## 1 - JS Not (!) logical not basics

 This is a post on the js not operator in core javaScript, although I will be keeping the examples in this section fairly simple this is not a [getting started type post when it comes to javaScript](/2018/11/27/js-getting-started/).
 With that said I trust that you have spent at least some time with javaScript when it comes to taking the first steps with the language.
+On top of knowing on how to just get started it might also be a good idea to look into [Boolean values](/2018/11/28/js-booleans/) more if that is something that is still new for you, and there is also looking more into how to go about writing expressions in general.

 The js not operator is an exclamation point when it comes to the syntax of the javaScript operator.
 The operator has right to left [associativity](/2019/02/02/js-operator-precedence/) so any value that is right of the operator will be what is converted to a boolean.
 In addition logical not as well as bitwise not for that matter has a precedence value of 17, this means that the operation will be preformed before addition, subtraction and any other operators that are below that value.